Bus Topology Overview

 23 July 2020

-Bus Topology Explained.
-Topology defines computers in a network.
-Topology is how computers connect.
+Topology defines computers in a network and how they connect.
 There are different types of configuration, the most common is bus topology.

 The Basics of Bus Topology